Maureen Magarity: Holy Cross

 On April 14, 2020, Magarity was named the seventh head coach in Holy Cross women's basketball history.
 On March 2, 2022, Magarity won the Patriot League Regular Season Championship with the Crusaders.
 Days later, on March 4, 2022, Magarity was named the Patriot League Coach of the Year after guiding the Crusaders to a 20–9 overall record and 14–4 mark in league play.
 The 14 conference wins stand as the most in program history.
 On August 20, 2024, Magarity stepped down as head coach due to family reasons.

+Vermont

+On April 13, 2026, Magarity was named the 10th head coach in Vermont women's basketball history, replacing Alisa Kresge, who departed to become the head coach at Richmond.

 Personal life

 Her father Dave is the former head women's basketball coach at Army, and former men's basketball coach at Saint Francis (PA) and Marist.
 Her brother Dave also played basketball at Marist.
-Additionally, her aunts Anne and Rosemary respectively played at La Salle and Villanova; her uncle Bill played at Georgia; and Bill's daughter Regan played at Virginia Tech.
+Additionally, her aunts Anne and Rosemary respectively played at La Salle and Villanova, her uncle Bill played at Georgia, and Bill's daughter Regan played at Virginia Tech.

 Dave and Maureen are the first father-daughter pair to have coached against one another in NCAA Division I basketball history, with the first matchup between them being Holy Cross' visit to Army on January 9, 2021.

+Magarity is married to Vermont men’s basketball head coach John Becker.

+Magarity and Becker are the second married couple to have coached the men's and women's teams at the same school in NCAA Division I basketball history.
+Lewis Jackson and Freda Freeman-Jackson of Alabama State were the first.